OpenFreeEnergy/alchemiscale/docs/development.rst

 ============

 The *object store* is used for result storage.
-Execution of :py:class:`~alchemiscale.storage.models.Task`\s by :ref:`component-compute-services` yields :py:class:`~gufe.protocols.ProtocolDAGResult` objects, and these are stored in a directory-like structure within the *object store* for later retrieval.
+Execution of :py:class:`~alchemiscale.storage.models.Task`\s by :ref:`component-compute-services` yields :external+gufe:py:class:`~gufe.protocols.ProtocolDAGResult` objects, and these are stored in a directory-like structure within the *object store* for later retrieval.
 References to these objects are created in the *state store*, allowing the *state store* to function as a fast index for finding individual results on request.
-When a user makes use of the :py:class:`~alchemiscale.interface.client.AlchemiscaleClient` to request results for a given :py:class:`~gufe.transformations.Transformation`, the ``AlchemiscaleAPI`` queries the *state store* for these references, then pulls the corresponding results from the *object store* and returns them as responses to the request.
+When a user makes use of the :py:class:`~alchemiscale.interface.client.AlchemiscaleClient` to request results for a given :external+gufe:py:class:`~gufe.transformations.Transformation`, the ``AlchemiscaleAPI`` queries the *state store* for these references, then pulls the corresponding results from the *object store* and returns them as responses to the request.

 The choice of *object store* corresponds to the platform ``alchemiscale`` is being deployed to.
 Currently, there is only one implementation, using `AWS S3`_ as the *object store*, but there are plans to create implementations appropriate for other cloud providers, as well as to provide a "local" *object store* for single-host deployments.

 For the `AWS S3`_ *object store*, ``alchemiscale`` makes use of :py:class:`~alchemiscale.storage.objectstore.S3ObjectStore` as its interface.
-This object provides methods for storing and retrieving :py:class:`~gufe.protocols.protocoldag.ProtocolDAGResult`\s, and over time will support methods for storage of arbitrary files as required by certain :py:class:`~gufe.protocols.protocol.Protocol`\s.
+This object provides methods for storing and retrieving :external+gufe:py:class:`~gufe.protocols.ProtocolDAGResult`\s, and over time will support methods for storage of arbitrary files as required by certain :external+gufe:py:class:`~gufe.protocols.Protocol`\s.

 .. _component-apis: